alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Case Study 1: End-to-End API Simplicity

-Don’t compare the expected result to your current system.
+Don't compare the expected result to your current system.

 Instead, compare the expected result to what your current system would look like if you invested the same effort in

 improving it.
-Sometimes a rewrite is the best way forward, but make sure you’ve weighed the costs and benefits and that you don’t underestimate the costs.
+Sometimes a rewrite is the best way forward, but make sure you've weighed the costs and benefits and that you don't underestimate the costs.

 Whatever the work, leadership must ensure that simplification efforts are celebrated and explicitly prioritized.